 International student migration can foster economic growth in both home and host countries.

-Eliminating visa restriction increases both the number and the quality of incoming international students.
+Open visa policies can improve both the number and the quality of incoming international students.

-Some sending countries are at risk of brain drain, and their economic growth can falter as a result of student migration.
+Some sending countries are at risk of brain drain, and their economic growth can falter as a result of excessive student emigration.

 Overdependence on international students might affect the financial stability of higher education institutions in host countries.

 Institutional differences between labor markets might impose wage penalties on international graduates who return home.